pjferg/R_perf_mgmt/Preparation/Preparation.md

 ### Install and load packages

-As I mentioned in my lecture, you will primarily be working with the ‘tidyverse’ set of packages.
+As I mentioned in my lecture, you will primarily be working with the 'tidyverse' set of packages.
 As such, you will need to install and load the tidyverse package.
 Installing packages in R is straight-forward and follows the same basic convention: specify the name of the package you want to install in the `install.packages()` function.